-63. rue de Villiers 92208 Neuilly-sur-Seine Cedex

-1/2, place des Saisons 92400 Courbevoie - Paris-La Défense 1
+63, rue de Villiers 92208 Neuilly-sur-Seine Cedex 1/2, place des Saisons 92400 Courbevoie - Paris-La Défense 1

-Commissaire aux Comptes Membre de la compagnie régionale de Versailles

-Commissaire aux Comptes Membre de la compagnie régionale de Versailles
+Commissaire aux Comptes Membre de la compagnie régionale de Versailles Commissaire aux Comptes Membre de la compagnie régionale de Versailles

-STATUTORY AUDITORS' REVIEW REPORT ON THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS
+STATUTORY AUDITORS' REVIEW REPORT ON THE FIRST HALF-YEAR FINANCIAL INFORMATION

-Period from January 1 to September 30, 2016
+Period from January 1 to June 30, 2016

-This is a free translation into English of the statutory auditors' review report on the interim condensed consolidated financial statements issued in French and it is provided solely for the convenience of English-speaking users.
+This is a free translation into English of the Statutory Auditors' review report on the half-year consolidated financial statements issued in French and it is provided solely for the convenience of English-speaking users.
+This report also includes information relating to the specific verification of information given in the Group's half-year management report.
 This report should be read in conjunction with and construed in accordance with French law and professional standards applicable in France.